SteelCompendium/data-md-dse/Bestiary/Chapters/Monsters.md

 ### Creature Engineers

 Synlirii are obsessed with manipulating the natural development of other organisms.
 They create hulking brains, mindkillers, and other servants using a psionic technique they call the Interlace.
 Many synlirii experiments don't live long and aren't intended to.
-But the World Below is littered with unnatural creatures who escaped the voiceless talkers' Body Banks-most of them singular life forms who can't reproduce and might never die.
+But the World Below is littered with unnatural creatures who escaped the voiceless talkers' Body Banks—most of them singular life forms who can't reproduce and might never die.

 ### Graywarper

-Graywarpers are voiceless talkers who were drained of most of their psionic abilities-and free will-as punishment for insolence or incompetence.
+Graywarpers are voiceless talkers who were drained of most of their psionic abilities—and free will—as punishment for insolence or incompetence.
 They are viewed solely as expendable tools who enhance the power of other voiceless talkers.

 ### Hulking Brain